-In the US science fiction show, a tractor beam was a method of using a beam of light which could pull space-ships and other large objects towards the source of the light.
+In the US science fiction show, a tractor beam was a method of using a beam of light that could pull spaceships and other large objects toward the source of the light.

 Normally when matter and light interact the solid object is pushed by the light and carried away in the stream of photons.

 Such radiation force was first identified by Johanes Kepler when observing that tails of comets point away from the sun.

 Over recent years researchers have realized that while this is the case for most of the optical fields, there is a space of parameters when this force reverses.